bjacobel/rak/README.md

 Once it's reached the `CREATE_COMPLETE` status:

 1. Get the nameservers (`ns-xxx.awsdns-xxx.tld`) for your new Route53 hosted zone, and point your domain to these nameservers in your registrar's DNS console.
 These changes may take a while to take effect.
 2. Push or merge your code to the `master` branch.
-Travis will test, lint, bundle and deploy your code to S3, and you should see it at your domain shortly.
+GitHub Actions will test, lint, bundle and deploy your code to S3, and you should see it at your domain shortly.

 ### Thanks to